juntkd/ALPR/Readme.md

-The coode files are foe reference only.
+The coode files are for reference only.
 All the data references are to my Gogle drive